alexkarumbi/quotes-IP/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

+## Description
+{This is a website which I have been able to design on my own ability .It is a website for Pizza Mojo which is able to take your order and then deliver it wherever you are .}

+## By
+* Alex Karumbi

+## Setup/Installation Requirements
+Make sure your device has internet connectivity
+Clone the repository using the following link https://github.com/alexkarumbi/Week4IP--Pizza Open you browser
+Browse through the website
+## Known Bugs
+{There are no known bugs}

+## Technologies used
+* HTML
+* CSS
+* Bootstrap
+* Javascript
+* TYpescript
+## Support and Contact deatials
+{Contact me through:alex.muhia@student.moringaschool.com}

+## License
+{[MIT License] Copyright@2021 Alex Karumbi}
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.